 Students from Linn and Benton Counties have the opportunity to participate in fall field trips to a number of select locations where Chinook or Coho salmon can be observed spawning in the wild.
 Salmon Watch engages elementary and middle school students in hands-on learning stations covering macroinvertebrates, riparian zones, water quality, and salmon life cycles.
 CWC works with Marys River Watershed Council, the Blueback Chapter of Trout Unlimited, ODFW, USFS, Oregon Sea Grant, OWEB, and other partners to deliver SalmonWatch to more than 1900 students in Linn and Benton Counties each year.
 This program couldn’t happen without significant support from community volunteers.
 Go HERE to learn more.

-Albany Field Days and Outdoor Learning Labs
+Urban Ecology Field Trips and Outdoor Learning Labs

 CWC facilitates field trips to urban, suburban, and rural conservation sites like Talking Water Gardens, Cox Creek, Pioneer Park in Brownsville, and other places where human uses and ecosystem services coincide.
 Students engage in stewardship actions, data collection, and watershed management dynamics exercises at these sites to gain better understanding of how human development effects our natural resources.